* Raises low end of 2017 EPS forecast

 July 21 (Reuters) - Honeywell International Inc reported a better-than-expected quarterly profit, as sales in its aerospace unit and the business that caters to the energy industry were not as bad as it had feared.

-Sales in Honeywell's aerospace business, its biggest, fell about 3 percent to $3.67 billion in the second quarter ended June 30, smaller than the company's forecast of a decline of 5 to 7 percent.
+Sales in Honeywell's aerospace business, which activist investor Daniel Loeb wants to be spun off, fell about 3 percent to $3.67 billion in the second quarter ended June 30, but the drop was much smaller than the company's forecast of 5 to 7 percent.

-The unit, which makes jet engines and provides spare parts, repair, overhaul and maintenance services, benefited from strength in its commercial aviation after-sales business and growth in U.S. defense volumes, Honeywell said.
+The unit, which makes jet engines and provides spare parts, repair, overhaul and maintenance services, benefited from strength in its commercial aviation after-sales business and growth in U.S. defense volumes, the company said.

-Third Point, run by billionaire Dan Loeb, in April said the spin off of the aerospace business could create more than $20 billion in shareholder value.
+Loeb, who runs hedge fund Third Point LLC, has said a spin off could create more than $20 billion in shareholder value.

-The business benefited from higher sales of Honeywell's Solstice low global-warming potential refrigerant products, the company said.
-Margins in the business rose to 23.4 percent from 21.4 percent.
+The unit benefited from higher sales of Solstice low global-warming potential refrigerant products.

-Honeywell also raised the low end of its full-year earnings per share forecast range by 10 cents to $7.00.
-The company kept the high end of the range unchanged at $7.10.
+Honeywell also raised the low end of its 2017 earnings per share forecast by 10 cents to $7.00, keeping the high end unchanged at $7.10.